National units of competency

 Participants require refresher training annually in order to maintain satisfactory levels of emergency preparedness and participant competence.

-HLTFA211A Provide basic emergency life support (Evidence of this training must be provided prior to attending this course)
+HLTAID003 Provide first aid (Evidence of this training must be provided prior to attending this course)

 Highly recommended: RIIWHS204D Work safely at heights certification

 Industry Skills Councils have mapped this course between level 2 and 3 of the Australian Core Skills Framework.
 It is recommended that participants provide evidence of their Foundation Skill Level prior to the commencement of the course.

 It is recommended that participants contact Zokal prior to their course if they have any concerns about their ability to complete the training.